₹198.00

 5 45,000

-You are required to calculate the Present Value of the respective future cash inflows for each year and the total discounted cash inflows for five years and Net Present Value of this investment opportunity and advise Mr. Shankar on the investment decision.
+You are required to calculate the Present Value of the respective future cash inflows for each year and the total discounted cash inflows for five years and Net Present Value of this investment opportunity and advise Mr. Ravi Shankar on the investment decision.

 Where: